 - Select beginning of time to delete everything.

 To delete specific items from your browsing data:

 - Instead of deleting entire categories of your browsing data, you can pick specific items to delete.

 Some web browsers have a feature that allows you to browse the Internet without the browser storing information, such as the sites you visit, the images you see and videos you watch.
 People who share the same computer sometimes use this feature.
 Private browsing is a temporary option and must be selected in order for it to be activated.
 Private browsing, however, does not give you immunity to spyware or make you anonymous.
 It is still possible for your Internet service provider, employer or the websites you visit to track your online activity.

 Monitoring Your Accounts

-With this feature, you select what types of account activity you want to be notified about, and we'll alert you through text message or email.
+With this feature, you select what types of account activity you want to be notified about, and we will alert you through text message or email.
 These alerts allow you to monitor your accounts effortlessly and detect suspicious activity immediately.

 While our alert messages provide balances and account activity, they will never ask for, or contain, your personal details, account numbers, login credentials or any other type of confidential information.
-Also, our notifications will never include any links or instructions to click or download anything.
+In addition, our notifications will never include any links or instructions to click or download anything.